Blessingk-code/California_futures/README.md

 **Coordinate reference systems**

-All raster and vector datasets used within the workflow should use consistent coordinate reference systems to avoid spatial misalignment and analytical inconsistencies: EPSG:3310 (California Albers) or EPSG:4326 (WGS84).
+All raster and vector datasets used within the workflow should use consistent coordinate reference systems to avoid spatial misalignment and analytical inconsistencies: EPSG:3310 (California Albers).
 Maintaining consistent projections is particularly important for raster alignment, distance calculations, and connectivity modelling.

 **Software requirements**
 The SDM workflow was developed using R version 4.2 or higher.
 Required R packages include: